gammapy/gammapy/dev/README.rst

 ===

-This directory is a place for Gammapy developers to put stuff that is useful for reproducibility or maintenance, such as scripts to produce reference results for unit tests.
+This directory is a place for Gammapy developers to put stuff that is useful for maintenance, such as i.e. a helper script to produce a list of contributors.

-Documentation should go in ``docs/dev``.